leotian1218/University-Tech-Transfer/README.md

-﻿# Paper 2 Minimal Replication Package
+﻿# University Tech Transfer Output Replication Package

-This is a minimal GitHub package for reproducing the analysis from scripts.
+This is a GitHub package for reproducing the analysis from scripts.
-No paper draft and no pre-generated regression outputs are included.

 ## 1. Contents